Research

 Work in Progress

-Gender Gap and productivity - with Daniele Angelini, Alessandro Ruggeri
+Gender Gap and Productivity - with Daniele Angelini and Alessandro Ruggeri

 Publications